<- Home

 - Evaluate without thinking, prioritise intuitiveness.

-An unusual concept I heard from Fatima Raja, in a design conference: Giving a character or a personality to your product - so everyone connects with it naturally.
+Giving a character or a personality to your product - so everyone connects with it naturally.
 This is where the core designer in me felt satisfied.
 Defining Studio's personality wasn't just about a facelift, it would also govern the way user feels about it, interacts with it, if the user trusts it enough to help them in their daily jobs.
 More like portraying Studio like an additional member of your team.
 We tried personifying Studio as a tool to build more conviction within the team and the users.
 A rather new approach?
 Yeah, but worth trying!
 We're sure even this personality is going to evolve!
-Loved the physical, playful, tangible, chonky vibe Studio is in right now.
+Loved the

 Since it was mostly me who was anchoring the project on the design front, I made a little system of my own to gather quality feedback as swiftly as possible.
 Fortunately, we had a tight loop running with PMs and developers, so I could diverge first, bring everyone's ideas on the table, and converge to a fruity solution iteratively.
 We used Confluence to document all the design decisions so people can refer back to it as a knowledge bank.
 For vision or flow level decisions, we generally do peer sessions where we don't nerd around aesthetics right away but talk about broader ideas.
 Mostly happens on whiteboards, and then leads to figma.